bblldave/SpeedwareVScodeExtension/README.md

 Added goToDefinition feature for speedware
 Uset F12 key to open definition in a new window for use alt + F12 to peak defintions

+### Version 1.2.3
+Fixed bug that caused code block highlighter to crash and require a vscode restart Fixed the for selected do begin snipped
+Added a scope to single quoted strings.
+Now you should be able to change the color is desired Updated code block highlighter

 -----------------------------------------------------------------------------------------------------------